 The Stem Audio ecosystem is made up of five networkable mix and matchable solutions (Ceiling, Wall, Table, Control, and Hub) paired with a powerful software platform to back it up.
 Our ecosystem approach offers a cost-conscious alternative to traditional ProAV solutions which can cost upwards of $20,000 for a single room.
 Stem enabled classrooms are less than 1/2 the cost and can be customized to fit any budget.
 Since all Stem devices are connected directly to your network via a single Ethernet cable so you can get your room up and running in no time all on your own.
 With Stem, you can create the perfect high-quality pickup in any classroom while still adhering to physical distancing guidelines.
 Just add more devices and scale your coverage as needed to make sure everyone is heard.
-Check out the reference designs below to see a few examples of how Stem can be configured in a HyFlex classroom.

 A Reliable Conferencing Camera